swifweb/autolayout/README.md

     .opacity(0.8, breakpoints: .xs, .s)
 ```

 Start using it at any view by simply declaring methods listed below.
+But first read about breakpoints.

 ## Breakpoints